Category: Faculty Spotlight

 S. David Mitchell, the Ruth L. Hulston Professor of Law and co-director of the Michael A. Middleton Center for Race, Citizenship and Justice, was one of three people honored with the 2021 Spurgeon Smithson Award by the Missouri Bar Foundation.
 Established in 1976, the Spurgeon Smithson Awards recognize judges, law teachers, and/or lawyers who have provided outstanding services toward the increase and diffusion of justice.
 The Missouri Bar Foundation Board of Trustees selects the recipients, and each award recipient receives a $2,000 stipend.
 “I find the teaching of the law to be a privilege and am humbled and thankful to be able…

-Professor Bowman’s Impeachment Expertise Sought by National & International Media
+Professor Emeritus Bowman’s Impeachment Expertise Sought by National & International Media

-Frank O. Bowman, III is a Floyd R. Gibson Missouri Endowed Professor of Law and an expert on the impeachment of the president and other federal officers.
+Frank O. Bowman, III is the Floyd R. Gibson Missouri Endowed Professor Emeritus and an expert on the impeachment of the president and other federal officers.
 In his recent book, High Crimes and Misdemeanors: A History of Impeachment for the Age of Trump (Cambridge University Press), Professor Bowman offers unprecedented clarity to the question of impeachment, tracing its roots to medieval England through its adoption in the Constitution and 250 years of the American experience.
-By examining the human and political history of those who have faced impeachment, Bowman demonstrates that the Framers intended…
+By examining the human and political history of those who have faced impeachment, Bowman demonstrates that the Framers intended impeachment to be…